Quantrail-Data/why-did-it-move/README.md

 - Robust median baseline, partial-day/partial-hour handling, "not evaluated ≠ normal" gating, structurally-degenerate dimension exclusion, and dynamic per-metric thresholds all recompute live from whatever's currently loaded.
 - The loader's overlap guard runs on every invocation, by construction.

-**One deliberate manual step remains**, on purpose: run `scripts/edge_cases.sql` once right after the new slice lands (steps in [`INMOBI_CONTEXT.md`](INMOBI_CONTEXT.md)'s "Ingesting and verifying new data" section).
-The code being correct doesn't guarantee tomorrow's *file* has no new problem of its own - that exact "trust but verify" discipline is what caught this build's real rollup-corruption bug and a real dimension-table duplication bug, neither of which a passing test suite alone would have surfaced.

 ## Further reading

 - [`EDGE_CASES.md`](EDGE_CASES.md) - full edge-case audit against the live 9M-row dataset: what was found, what changed, and how each fix was verified against real numbers.